-He later referred to “stroking” of the single stimulus rather than pricking as an appropriate stimulus, a point not to be missed by today’s registrars or residents, many of whom warn their patients that they are about to get rid of their feet. or use some other potentially intimidating term.
+He later referred to “stroking” of the single stimulus rather than pricking as an appropriate stimulus, a point not to be missed by today’s registrars or residents, many of whom warn their patients that they are about to get rid of their feet.
+Or use some other potentially intimidating term.

 Babinski’s definitive description appeared in 1898.
 An English translation is included in van Gijn’s monograph.
-He stated that the “toe phenomenon” can be more easily obtained from the lateral aspect of the sole of the foot and that the anatomical extensor reaction is most evident in the first or first two toes.
+He stated that the “toe phenomenon” can be more easily obtained from the lateral aspect of the sole and that the anatomical extensor reaction is most evident in the first or first two toes.

 He concluded by calling attention to the presence of the sign in the Newborn, an association that had not escaped the attention of a Renaissance artist.

-The reversal of the plantar flexor response occurs at variable times from the age of seven months to one year or more, who concluded that the relationship of this change with the start of walking was probably indirect.
+The reversal of the plantar flexor response occurs at variable times from the age of seven months to one year or more; who concluded that the relationship of this change with the start of walking was probably indirect.

-Confusion can arise in infants because the grasping reflex, which is most easily produced by stimulating the ball of the foot, involves flexing the toes.
+Confusion can arise in infants because the grasping reflex, which is most efficiently produced by stimulating the ball of the foot, involves flexing the toes.
 It usually disappears between six and 12 months of age and appears to be related to the age of standing.

 Babinski had noted that the sign appeared transiently on the affected side in a man during a Jacksonian attack and bilaterally in another patient suffering from strychnine poisoning.

-I had the opportunity to observe such a brief disturbance in a child of mine subject to night terrors.
+I had the opportunity to observe such a brief disturbance in a child of a mine subject to night terrors.
 As I tried to comfort her, I ran my thumb lightly against the side aspect of her sole like one does and saw a definite response from Babinski.

-In 1903, Babinski commented during a case presentation that abduction of the toes could accompany the extension of the fingers in a pyramidal injury, but was by no means constant.
+In 1903, Babinski commented during a case presentation that abduction of the toes could accompany the extension of the fingers in a pyramidal injury but was by no means constant.
 This was later known as “le signe de l’éventail”.